shawndavidsdomingo/shawndavidsdomingo/README.md

 # Hi!
 I am Shawn David S. Domingo

-Welcome to my GitHub profile!
-I am a dedicated BS Information Technology student with a passion for technology, problem-solving, and continuous learning.
-I enjoy exploring programming, databases, and tools that help me create meaningful and efficient solutions.
+**BS Information Technology Student | Aspiring Software Developer & Problem Solver**

+I'm a passionate and dedicated BS Information Technology student with a strong interest in building efficient and meaningful software solutions.
+I thrive on the challenges of problem-solving and am committed to continuous learning in the ever-evolving tech landscape.

 ## 🎓 Education
 - **BS Information Technology**